U.S. challenges China's tax exemptions for aircraft at WTO

 Other countries can join the case against China.

-Reporting by Krista Hughes; Additional reporting by Tim Hepher in Paris and Michael Martina in Beijing; Editing by Andrea Ricci
+Reporting by Krista Hughes; Additional reporting by Tim Hepher in Paris; Editing by Andrea Ricci